- This story is regularly updated for relevance. Last updated: Aug. 2, 2021

 Dr. Anthony Fauci said those military members who were eligible but who declined to get inoculated are “propagating this outbreak” and “are innocently and inadvertently being part of the problem.”

-By early April, though, the numbers of military members who were getting the vaccine were rising, according to Military Times.
+By early April, the numbers of U.S. military members who were getting the vaccine were rising, according to Military Times.
 “As we move through those tiers, we know who accepted, who didn’t come in or didn’t try to make an appointment, that sort of thing,” said Lt.
 Gen. Ronald Place, the director of the Defense Health Agency.
 “But when we know who’s gotten it, we circle back to those who haven’t and offer it again, on an iterative basis.
 And as we offer it, many who at first declined the opportunity are now taking us up on that opportunity.”

 Later in April, more Army soldiers wanted the vaccine, and Army Brig.
 Gen. Matthew Smith, who leads the Army’s vaccination operations, told Stars & Stripes, “At this point, the demand far outstrips the supply.”

 The reason so many members of the military had refused the COVID vaccine is harder to pin down.
 Brig.
 Gen. Edward Bailey, the surgeon for Army Forces Command, has heard a number of reasons from individual soldiers, like one who told him “the Army always tells me what to do, they gave me a choice, so I said no.”